WillDSmith1995/willsgeo/_posts/research/2021-02-26-layeredintrusion.md

 <ul> Many intrusions host one or more types of mineral occurrence, including (but not limited to): stratiform PGE reefs, magmatic Ni-Cu-(PGE) sulphides, stratiform Fe-Ti-V-(P) oxide horizons, chromitite layers and seams, and lateritic deposits.
 Sill-like or chonolithic intrusions hosted in extensional tectonic settings and spanning geological time are most prospective for Ni-Cu-(PGE) mineralisation.
 In contrast, PGE reef-style deposits are most prevalent in larger, commonly lopolithic intrusions that are generally > 1 Ga in age.
 Stratiform Fe-Ti-V-(P) horizons are most common in the central and upper portions of larger layered intrusions, occurring in the Archaean and Phanerozoic.
 Most intrusions with chromitite seams are older than 1 Ga and over 50% of them also contain PGE reefs. </ul>

 <ul> We hypothesise that many more intrusions remain to be discovered and documented.
-On this page, viewers can see a QGIS3.0 map showing the outlines of cratons and the distribution of compiled layered igneous intrusions as well as the compilation spreadsheet.
-Note that plots are available in the tab labelled 'PLOTS'.
-There are several downloads available, including the compilation and GIS layers.<ul>
+On this page, viewers can see a QGIS3.0 map showing the outlines of cratons and the distribution of compiled layered igneous intrusions as well as the compilation spreadsheet.<ul>

 <br>